aleksacastle/chat/README.md

 # README

-Rails Chat Application in real time
+Rails Chat Application in real time<p>

+rake db:seed
+  for 5 new users